-Believe it or not, a wrong password is one of the commonest reasons behind an internet connection failure.
+Believe it or not, a wrong password is one of the most common reasons behind an internet connection failure.
 In many cases, people type an incorrect password by mistake or accidentally even if they have the correct password.
 Make sure you have the correct password and if you have it, type it correctly.
-The on-screen TV keyboard is not so easy to use as a computer or a smartphone’s keyboard.
+The on-screen TV keyboard is not as easy to use as a computer or a smartphone’s keyboard.
 If your TV can detect the available wireless networks and is unable to establish a connection, you should try to re-enter the correct password.

 - Press the Home button on your remote.